 The Android framework includes the following key services

-Activity Manager- application lifecycle and stack are controlled by activity manager
+Activity Manager- application lifecycle and stack are controlled by the activity manager

 Content Provider component supplies data from one application to others on request.